pathawks/kill-howdy/readme.txt

 == Frequently Asked Questions ==

-= What languages are supported? =

-English.
-I don't think this plugin would scale internationally very well.

 = I have an idea for a new message to display =

 Great!
 I'd love to hear from you.